 Set against the vibrant backdrop of New York City, The Bold Type follows the lives of Jane Sloan, Kat Edison, and Sutton Brady—three best friends working at the fictional Scarlet Magazine.
 Think of it as the love child of The Devil Wears Prada and Sex and the City, but with less Miranda Priestly scowling and more empowering girl-boss moments.

-The trio navigates everything from career highs and lows to love triangles, social activism, and yes—fashion emergencies.
-But at its heart, it’s a show about friendship, fearlessness, and finding your voice in a world that often tries to quiet it.
+The trio navigates a range of challenges, including career highs and lows, love triangles, social activism, and evenfashion emergencies.
+Ultimately, the show revolves around the themes of friendship, fearlessness, and the importance of finding one’s voice in a world that often suppresses it.

 What Makes The Bold Type So Iconic?